bpamos/tfmodule-create-tester-node/README.md

     terraform plan
     terraform apply
     # Enter a value: yes
-    # can take around 10 minutes to provision cluster
+    # can take around 5 to 10 minutes to provision
     ```

  - example output: